Human Rights and Respectful Workplaces

-McDonald’s and our Franchisees are committed to creating and fostering environments where everyone is equally supported and empowered to realize their full potential.
-Upholding human rights and cultivating respectful workplaces builds trust, protects the integrity of our brand and fuels our success.
-This is the right way to do business.
+McDonald’s and our Franchisees are committed to fostering environments where everyone is equally empowered to realize their full potential.
+Upholding human rights and cultivating respectful workplaces protects the integrity of our brand and fuels our success.
+It’s the right way to do business.

 The basis of our entire business is that we are ethical, truthful and dependable.

 These words are as relevant today as they were when spoken by McDonald’s founder, Ray Kroc, in 1958.

 We're passionate about people and are committed to prioritizing safety, nurturing talent and developing leaders in our offices, owned restaurants and communities around the world, while supporting our Franchisees to do the same.

 In addition, McDonald’s has a complex global supply chain with thousands of direct suppliers employing more than a million people in over 100 countries.
 A supply chain of this scale gives us an important responsibility to only do business with suppliers that respect the fundamental rights of their employees and partners.
 Learn more about our Supply Chain Human Rights here.

 McDonald’s has always been a people business.
 At the end of 2020, we employed approximately 200,000 people worldwide, including our Company staff, and crew at our Company-owned and operated restaurants.
 In addition, more than two million people worked at franchised McDonald’s restaurants globally.
 With our global reach, fostering safe, inclusive and respectful workplaces wherever we do business is integral to McDonald’s, and has been for more than 60 years.

 Our commitment to respect our people and their rights is defined in several documents: